clef/clef-wordpress/readme.txt

 = What if I lose my phone? =

-Simply visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone.
+Visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone.
 Once you've deactivated, you can reactivate on a new device and all of your accounts will transfer over.

-= How much does Clef cost? =
+= How much does Clef for WordPress cost? =

-Clef is and will always be 100% free.
+Clef for WordPress is and will always be 100% free.

 = Can existing users on my WordPress site sign in with Clef? =